 His feature films Bomb It, Better Living Through Circuitry and Cleopatra’s Second Husband have all been released theatrically in the US and broadcast throughout the world, premiering at Tribeca, Sheffield, Full Frame, BFI London, Big Sky, Seattle, Rotterdam, the LA Film Festival, and more.

-Named one of “10 Digital Directors to Watch” by Daily Variety, Jon Reiss is a critically acclaimed filmmaker whose experience releasing his documentary feature, Bomb It with a hybrid strategy was the inspiration for writing Think Outside the Box Office: The Ultimate Guide to Film Distribution in the Digital Era, the first step-by-step guide for filmmakers to distribute and market their films.
-He recently co-wrote Selling Your Film Without Selling Your Soul.
+Jon’s experience releasing his documentary feature, Bomb It (2010) with a hybrid strategy was the inspiration for writing Think Outside the Box Office: The Ultimate Guide to Film Distribution in the Digital Era, the first step-by-step guide for filmmakers to distribute and market their films.
+He has been invited to speak at film festivals and organizations worldwide.
+Jon was the Senior Lab Leader at the IFP Filmmaker Labs for ten years from 2010-2019.
+He also co-wrote Selling Your Film Without Selling Your Soul.

-Reiss is a media strategist who helps filmmakers and companies navigate the new distribution and marketing landscape.
-He has worked with and consulted for IFP, Paramount Studios, the Sundance Institute, Screen Australia, Film Independent, Creative Scotland, The South Australian Film Corporation and numerous film schools and festivals to devise ways to educate and help independent filmmakers in the new economic landscape.
-He has conducted his TOTBO Master Classes over four continents and is the year-round distribution and marketing lab leader at the IFP Filmmaker Labs and the Director of the IFP PMD Labs he co-created with the IFP.
-He also teaches at the Film Directing Program at CalArts.
+Reiss is also a media strategist who helps filmmakers and companies navigate the new distribution and marketing landscape through his company 8 Above.
+He has worked with and consulted for IFP, Paramount Studios, the Sundance Institute, Screen Australia, Film Independent, Creative Scotland and numerous film schools and festivals.